benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 #### Coincidence and Correlation over Causation
 what is the difference? why is it bad?

+“(People analytics determines) what makes up successful people, what patterns we can find and how we can use that to find similar people in the future.”
+Um, no.

 An advantage of having knowledge about causal relationships rather than about statistical associations is that the former enables prediction of the effects of actions that perturb the observed system,” assert Joris M. Mooij, Analysis of big data produces correlates, uncovers trends, calculates probabilities and finds weak bonds between data points, amongst other things.
 What it does not provide however, is causality.
 Good programmers publish open source software and watch manga cartoons but is there causality anywhere in this conclusion? distinguishing cause and effect.